Hsiao Ho (actor)

 A very young man at the time, he was always cast by director Lau Kar Leung as the rebellious teen.
-In the cult classic My Young Auntie Hou played the energetic rebellious teenage son of Lau Kar Leung.
-In Disciples of the 36th Chamber he also played the rebellious son.
-Because of an ability to perform difficult stunts and acrobats with ease, Hsiao Hou was often cast in roles that required an expert stunt performer and martial artist.
+In the cult classic My Young Auntie, Hou played the energetic rebellious teenage son of Lau Kar Leung.
+In Disciples of the 36th Chamber, he also played the rebellious son.
+Because of an ability to perform difficult stunts and acrobatics with ease, Hsiao Hou was often cast in roles that required an expert stunt performer and martial artist.
 While his career did not reach the popularity of frequent co-stars Gordon Liu or Kara Hui, he is considered a Shaw Brothers legend by legions of fans and is highly regarded for martial arts, comedic talents, and acrobatic talent.
 Lau Kar Leung was once quoted as calling Hou the most "talented action actor (or star)" in his class.

 Hsiao Hou's last known interview was in February 2017 taken by Daniel O'Leary (Drone Story Korea).
-It can be found on youtube and was filmed at the Shaw Brothers Studios in Hong Kong.
-Though he was not featured on the cover in western versions of the popular Shaw Brother releases, Hsiao Hou took the starring roles in Mad Monkey Kung Fu, Legendary Weapons of China, Disciples of the 36th Chamber, Fake Ghost Catchers and My Young Auntie.
+It can be found on YouTube and was filmed at the Shaw Brothers Studios in Hong Kong.
+Though he was not featured on the cover in western versions of the popular Shaw Brothers releases, Hsiao Hou took the starring roles in Mad Monkey Kung Fu, Legendary Weapons of China, Disciples of the 36th Chamber, Fake Ghost Catchers, and My Young Auntie.
 He later acted in small supporting roles in films by Sammo Hung.

 He has also been a martial arts and action director/choreographer.